What happens when your mortgage lender takes you to court

 The particulars of claim will set out how much you owe your mortgage lender, how much you should be paying and what steps the lender has taken to collect the arrears.
 If there is any wrong or missing information on this form, you should tell the judge at the hearing.

-Along with the claim form, there will be a defence form called the Form of Reply.
-You can use this to tell the court about your financial and personal circumstances and what attempts you’ve made to deal with the arrears and how they happened.
-You must also fill out your income and spending, any other debts and if you are receiving government help paying the interest.
+Along with the claim form, there will be a defence form.
+You can use this to tell the court about your financial and personal circumstances and what attempts you’ve made to deal with the arrears.
+There’s also a list of the money coming in and out of your household for you to complete.
 This is so the judge can see how much you can afford to pay towards your arrears.

 - you were pressurized by your partner into signing the mortgage agreement